 -

-We continue to press the Environment Agency (EA) to undertake the necessary remedial action at both Temple and Marsh Bridges and at Boulters Lock
+· We continue to press the Environment Agency (EA) to undertake the necessary remedial action at both Temple and Marsh Bridges and along the public navigation.

 -